 Everything I've written above can be corroborated in the tremendous growth in the ratings for this series; when it first began it averaged about 10% ratings - by the last episode that had jumped up remarkably to 23.7%.
 A truly astonishing achievement.

-Our story: sweet Ae-jung Gu (Gong Hyo Jin) was once the most popular member of a girl group called the "National Treasure Girls", but she fell from grace after becoming embroiled in various scandals, usually created by her chief rival, Kang Se-ri (Yoo In Na) who has always been jealous of her.
-At present she makes appearances on television programs like talk shows and variety shows to eke out a living for herself and her not very competent father and manager brother.
+Sweet Ae-jung Gu (Gong Hyo Jin) was once the most popular member of a girl group called the "National Treasure Girls", but she fell from grace after becoming embroiled in various scandals, usually created by her chief rival, Kang Se-ri (Yoo In Na from Secret Garden and Goblin and My Love From Another Star) who has always been jealous of her.
+At present she makes appearances on television programs like talk shows and variety shows to eke out a living for herself and her not very competent father Gu Ja Chul (Han Jin Hee) and manager brother Gu Ae Hwan (Jung Joon Ha).

 On the other hand, actor Dokko Jin (Cha Seung Won) is one of the most beloved stars in the nation, known for his action movies, topping all kinds of popularity polls and appearing in many commercials, but he has several character flaws that keep him from having any kind of long term relationship with a woman.
 Ae-jung discovers a secret about Jin by chance and reveals it on a talk show, incurring his wrath.
 However, their ill-fated relationship unfolds in an unexpected way as Dokko Jin unexpectedly falls for Ae-jung and tries to win her heart, witnessed and hyped by the paparazzi.